Event Planning Event Day How to prepare your mind, what to have in your pocket, and everything in between.

-Event Manager Eddy Willingham explains, “If your event starts at 12pm, make sure everything is in place and ready to start approximately a half hour before the start time.
+Event Manager Eddy Willingham explains, “If your event starts at 12pm, make sure everything is in place and ready to start approximately a half-hour before the start time.
 This allows for some time to problem solve in the event issues come up during setup.
 Your setup time will depend in large part based on the event location specifications.
-Whether outside or inside, the event location and its availability for setup will determine what your options day of will be for getting all your suppliers on site and in place for the event.
-Once you have a ‘Show Ready’ time (30 minutes before event start) and you know how early you can begin setup based on the event location guidelines, you can then begin to communicate and plan setup times with you suppliers.”
+Whether outside or inside, the event location and its availability for setup will determine what your options day off will be forgetting all your suppliers on-site and in place for the event.
+Once you have a ‘Show Ready’ time (30 minutes before event start) and you know how early you can begin setup based on the event location guidelines, you can then begin to communicate and plan setup times with your suppliers.”

 Be ready to problem solve.